skylarenglish/skylarenglish.github.io/_posts/2024-11-15-Boardgame-Rules-3.md

 [^points]: t * (1+((1-p)/(2n-2))) where t = time, p = place order, and n = # of players [^index]
 [^intent]: The idea is to reward playing but still penalize losing while maintaining a simple scoring rule
 [^index]: as an example of why 0 indexing is nice, this simplifies to t * (1-(p/(2n-2))) when first place is 0
+[^challenge]: This challenge may not be refused.
+Adjudication of legality of challenges is reserved to Lords of Thank and Smas and we encourage people to spread out the challenges, not just all challenging Max, as funny as that would be.